csfeeser/Python/challenges/CSV Module Enrichment.md

 # Reading CSV with Python

-## In Lab 28, we read in a csv file using the csv module-- with it, we were able to handpick what parts of that data we wanted to use and assign to brand new files.
+## In Lab 28, we read in a csv file using the csv module.
+In Lab 38, we read in a massive .xls spreadsheet with 100 years of movies!
+In both examples, we were able to handpick what parts of that data we wanted to use and assign to brand new files.
 How cool!

 This challenge is **COMPLETELY OPEN.** If you like, there are some specific suggestions below, but you're free to attempt anything you wish!